 You can send us feathers or egg membranes in clean zip lock bags and download a collection form on our website.
 Please make sure the collection bags are sterile and have not been used.

 For feather analysis, we need 3-6 freshly plucked feathers.
 It is important that the feathers that you send for the analysis are freshly plucked and not moulted, this is to ensure there is enough DNA material for the analysis.
 Please refer to the collection form for further instructions on how to pluck the feathers.
 If you want to analyse eggshell, please make sure you collect it gently, freshly after hatching.
 The eggshell needs to be completely dry, therefore we recommend drying it in a warm, dry place for 24h prior to sending it to the analysis.
 With both feather and eggshell collection, please ensure that you wash your hands/change gloves in between different individuals to avoid cross-contamination.

 How do I return my samples to the laboratory?

-Please send completed kits back to our Laboratory by courier at:
+Please send samples to our laboratory by courier at:

-We also accept hand-delivered kits between 07.30 and 16.30 Monday to Friday, and by appointment 24/7.
-For a collection charge of £40 per batch, we can arrange sample collection from you with our preferred courier, APC.
+We also accept hand-delivered samples between 08.00 and 16.00 Monday to Friday, and by appointment 24/7.
+For a collection charge of £40+VAT per batch, we can arrange sample collection from you with our preferred courier, DPD.
 However, it may be logistically or financially beneficial to arrange the return courier service yourself.